helenazeng/xplor/README.md

 # xplor
 a website that enables streamlined travel purchases for mobile users

-I used over 8 APIs to process and represent data from third party source (Expedia, Uber, Google QPX, Bankchain)
+I used over 8 APIs to process and represent data from third party source (Expedia, Uber, Google QPX, Blockchain)

 Created MySQL database with Node.js and Python to implement an itinerary webpage